slcs-jsc/jurassic/docs/manual/retrieval_theory.md

 K_{ij} = \frac{\partial y_i}{\partial x_j}
 \]

-In JURASSIC, Jacobians are computed consistently with the forward model using the same numerical discretization and spectral approximations.
+In JURASSIC, Jacobians are computed by finite differences using the same forward-model components, numerical discretization, and spectral approximations as the radiance calculation itself.
 This consistency is essential for stable and physically meaningful retrievals.

 Jacobians can be computed for individual atmospheric quantities, such as temperature or trace gas concentrations, and are reused within the